 - Speaker at the National Narcotic Officers Associations in Washington DC – (2/13/06).

 - Keynote Speaker at the Connecticut PTA 105th Convention – (5/ 07/05).

 - Speaker at the CADCA National Youth Conference (Community Anti-Drug Coalitions of America) Washington, D.C. – (1/04 and 1/05).

-- Invited by the Drug Enforcement Agency to speak, along with former New York City mayor Rudolf Giuliani, at the opening of the DEA Museum’s drug prevention exhibit, “Target America,” in Times Square.
+- Invited by Drug Enforcement Agency to speak, along with former New York City mayor Rudolf Giuliani, at the opening of DEA Museum’s drug prevention exhibit, “Target America,” in Times Square.
 Other presenters: John Walters, Drug Czar, Karen Tandy, DEA Administrator and Beverly Watts Davis of US Substance Abuse and Mental Health Services Administration (SAMHSA) – (9/14/04).

 - Invitation from Senator Joseph Lieberman to lead a landmark symposium on the dangers of Ecstasy in Trumbull CT – (2002).

 - Invitation to attend White House ceremony appointing John Walters "drug czar" – (2002).

 - The Sweet Mother Founder's Award 2015 for dedication of saving lives